labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 .. image:: img/bas5.png
 	:width: 100%

-2. In the select menu, choose the gene cart where you want to copy this selection.
+2. In the select menu, choose the gene cart where you want to move this selection.
 It will be the 'destination' cart.

 .. image:: img/bas6.png
 	:width: 25%